Niles-Lab/Farmers_Calculator/README.md

 The Economic Tool will help to understand long-term investments as applicable to each farm on a case-by-case basis, while Visualizations may give an idea as to what these practices really look like.

-# Installation
+# Installation/Maintenance

+## For anyone wishing to contribute

-To run this application, simply clone into an empty folder and run the following commands:
+For further development on this application, clone into an empty folder and install dependencies via:

-`npm install && npm start`
+`npm install`

+Once finished, simply run `npm start`, open the source code in a code editor and code away!

+## For Official Team Members

+**NOTE: These instructions should only be completed on a personal or trusted machine, as they will allow a user to push arbitrary changes to the site.**

+Follow the above instructions, then proceed to these steps.

-To build and deploy new versions of the site via Netlify CLI(if you have the proper permissions) then run:
+To build and deploy new versions of the site manually via Netlify CLI(if you have the proper permissions) then run:

+`npm install netlify-cli` Only once per machine

-`npm run build && netlify deploy`
+`npm run build && netlify deploy` The first time this is run, you will be required to sign in to Netlify for authentication.

 If the updates look good in the provided temporary link, run:

 `netlify deploy --prod`

 # Components